 After the grant funds are remitted:

 - Monitor and report on grants: We request a report for each financial year of the grant and a final report at the end of the grant period.
-Our Country Advisors also check in with grantees in the interim to see if they need any support.
+Our Country Advisors also check in with grantees in the interim to check on the progress of the grants, as needed.

-- Customized compliance: The reporting is customizable to donor’s requirements, e.g. ensuring the grantee complies with French anti-corruption laws.
+- Customized compliance: The reporting may also be customizable to donor’s requirements, e.g. ensuring the grantee complies with specific donor issued metrics on the reach and success of the grant.